Manage your job settings in document automation

 Alerts

 Use this tab to set email alerts for jobs.
-Email settings (SMTP or OAuth2) are set in the Options/Email tabs (see the email options section).
+Email settings (SMTP or OAuth2) are set in the Options/Email tabs (see email options for more details).

 %JOBNAME% - will be replaced by the name of the library